dijasila/GPAW/doc/documentation/mom/mom.rst

 .. literalinclude:: mom_h2o.py

+..  _coexample:

 ----------------------------------------------------------------
 Example II: Geometry relaxation excited-state of carbon monoxide
 ----------------------------------------------------------------
-Here, the bond length of the carbon monoxide molecule in the lowest `\Pi(\sigma\rightarrow \pi^*)` excited state is optimized.
+In this example, the bond length of the carbon monoxide molecule in the lowest singlet `\Pi(\sigma\rightarrow \pi^*)` excited state is optimized using two types of calculations, each based on a different approximation to the potential energy curve of an open-shell excited singlet state.
+The first is a spin-polarized calculation of the mixed-spin state as defined in :ref:`h2oexample`.
+The second is a spin-paired calculation where the occupation numbers of the open-shell orbitals are set to 1 [#levi2018]_.
+Both calculations use LCAO basis and the :ref:`direct optimization <directopt>` (DO) method.

 In order to obtain the correct angular momentum of the excited state, the electron is excited into a complex `\pi^*_{+1}` or `\pi^*_{-1}` orbital, where +1 or −1 is the eigenvalue of the z-component angular momentum operator.
-The use of complex orbitals also provides an excited-state density with the uniaxial symmetry consistent with the symmetry of the molecule [#momgpaw1]_.
-The potential energy curve of the open-shell excited singlet state is approximated with that of the mixed-spin state, as often done in geometry optimizations and molecular dynamics simulations.
+The use of complex orbitals provides an excited-state density with the uniaxial symmetry consistent with the symmetry of the molecule [#momgpaw1]_.

 .. literalinclude:: domom_co.py

+The electronic configuration of the `\Pi(\sigma\rightarrow \pi^*)` state includes two unequally occupied, degenerate `\pi^*` orbitals.
-Due to the degeneracy of the `\pi^*` orbitals, convergence to the `\Pi(\sigma\rightarrow \pi^*)` excited state is more difficult when using SCF eigensolvers with density mixing instead of DO, unless symmetry constraints on the density are enforced during the calculation.
+Because of this, convergence to this excited state is more difficult when using SCF eigensolvers with density mixing instead of DO, unless symmetry constraints on the density are enforced during the calculation.
 Convergence of such